ibm-cloud-docs/cephaas/connect_vmware.md

 {: #deploy-app}
 {: step}

-From the vSphere Client, deploy the OVF template within a VMware cluster.
+1. From the vSphere Client,  deploy the OVF template within a VMware cluster.

-In the Select networks step, select a network that allows communication between vCenter and the management interfaces for IBM Storage Systems.
+2. In the Select networks step, select a **network** that allows communication between vCenter and the management interfaces for IBM Storage Systems.
-{: note}

-Power on the appliance after the OVA is successfully deployed.
+3. Power on the appliance after the OVA is successfully deployed.

     - By default, the appliance is configured with a firewall and therefore does not respond to ping (ICMP) requests.

     - Initial login has a default password of IBMplugin and requires the user to change the password before continuing.

 ## Register the vSphere plugin into vCenter.
 {: #register-plugin}